thetwopct/create-acf-block-json/README.md

 2. Using terminal or another CLI, navigate to your WordPress theme folder where you want all of your blocks (we use /wp-content/themes/my-theme/blocks/)
 3. Run `create-acf-block-json` and follow prompts.

+## Update Create ACF Block

+To update to the latest version you can just run the install command again - `npm install -g create-acf-block-json`

 ## Feedback and issues

 Please open an issue in the [GitHub repo](https://github.com/thetwopct/create-acf-block-json/issues).
 Thanks.